OliviaOdenthal/sinogram_changepoint_detection/README.md

 ## Usage

 Explore the Example.ipynb jupyter notebook to get started.
-Data is available on [Dropbox](https://www.dropbox.com/sh/33jvy07mds3tkee/AAAze7eCLUJi-P-cKe7Il2T8a?dl=0).
+The sinogram data used in the example is available on [Dropbox](https://www.dropbox.com/sh/33jvy07mds3tkee/AAAze7eCLUJi-P-cKe7Il2T8a?dl=0).
 Full datasets are available as well.
 The first case study regarding quasicrystal formation is available through the [Materials Data Facility repository](https://petreldata.net/mdf/detail/pub_40_han_probing_v1.2).
 The second case study regarding primary silicon formation in chemically-modified alloy is available through the [University of Michigan Deep Blue repository](https://doi.org/10.7302/812m-d307).

 ## Simulation